Joseph Fahey, PHD

 Publications & Professional Activities

 Dr. Fahey is the author of War and the Christian Conscience: Where Do You Stand?, Reinhold Niebuhr on Human Nature and World Peace, and the editor of A Peace Reader: Essential Readings on War, Justice, Nonviolence and World Order.
-He has also written Irenology: The Study of Peace, and Peace, War and the Christian Conscience.
 He has written many articles, essays, and reviews on war and peace issues and Catholic Social Teaching on labor unions.
+He is presently writing a book on Catholic Social Teaching and Workers' Rights.

 LABR 201 Labor Studies Colloquium